vlinderco/vlinderco.github.io/training.md

 ## tight rope

-Workshops and full-day training events are available for teams wanting to implement the tightrope.
+Workshops and full-day training events are available for teams wanting to implement the tightrope

 The full-day event will cover
 - Research and theories that underpin the tightrope (adolescent development, desistance and resilience)